-Торіс Assessment Fire e) Fire detection and reporting mechanisms Management The submitted information has not demonstrated compliance with the Plan requirements.
+Topic Assessment Fire e) Fire detection and reporting mechanisms Management The submitted information has not demonstrated compliance with the Plan requirements.
 The PMP lists "passers by" assumed by DFES as members of the public and "neighbours" as appropriate fire detection methods.
-An Onsite Manager and/or detection patrols on days of high risk may be a more appropriate method i) Standardised man legends are to be applied across the I) Standardised map regenus are to be applied across the planation industry Strategic fire breaks and gates are not clearly presented with standardized issue from the Diantation Quidalines Dissolution Fina standardised icons from the Plantation Guidelines.
-Plantation Fire 4.1 Compartment Size and Layout - modification required Protection The submitted information has not demonstrated compliance with the Specifications requirements.
+An Onsite Manager and/or detection patrols on days of high risk may be a more appropriate method. i) Standardised map legends are to be applied across the plantation industry Strategic fire breaks and gates are not clearly presented with standardised icons from the Plantation Guidelines.
+Diantation Fire Plantation Fire Protection 4.1 Compartment Size and Layout - modification required The submitted information has not demonstrated compliance with the Specifications requirements.
 The PMP does not propose detail on compartment sizes in a table or text.
 The proposed planting map lists compartment sizes in excess of 30ha.
 Compartment sizes should be no larger than 30ha where possible or as prescribed by the LG.
 Compartment sizes up to 100ha may be considered if endorsed by the LG.
 4.2 Fire breaks and Access The submitted information has not demonstrated compliance with the requirements.
 The PMP does not propose detail on Passing bays.
 Passing bays are recommended to be provided at 200 metre intervals and are a minimum of 20 metres long and 6 metres wide.
 This allows for emergency vehicle sufficient access to move along a fire line without the impediment of other vehicles.
 4.3 Water Supplies The submitted information has not demonstrated compliance with the requirements.
-The PMP does not propose appropriate details on the water tank infrastructure 50 0001 of water must be permanently available for initial use during fire response Water tanks should be accessible from a bardstand area with • Water tanks should be accessible from a hardstand area with Weter supply facilities should be designed and constructed as Water supply facilities should be designed and constructed so that heavy duty firefighting equipment is able to access the that neavy duty firefighting equipment is able to access the supply.
+The PMP does not propose appropriate details on the water tank infrastructure.
+50,000L of water must be permanently available for initial use during fire response.
+Water tanks should be accessible from a hardstand area with appropriate turnaround area.
+Water supply facilities should be designed and constructed so that heavy duty firefighting equipment is able to access the supply.
 A strategic water supply should be no more than 5km or a 20m turn around from the plantation, whichever is most efficient.
 5.0 Equipment and training Every manager, owner and/or occupier has a legal responsibility to try and prevent fire from escaping from their land in line with the Bush Fires Act 1954.
 The PMP suggests that Bushfire Brigade (BFB) units supported by DFES will be responsible for initial attack of bushfire within the Plantation after Bunbury Fibre Exports have been alerted to a bushfire.
 Although BFB's play a vital role in the response to bushfires in rural and pastoral areas it is the responsibility of the plantation owner to provide its own resources for fire mitigation.